 Read about the risks of choosing an unregulated doctor here.

-Find out more about the difference between a ‘cosmetic surgeon’ and a Specialist Plastic Surgeon here.
+Find out more about the difference between a ‘cosmetic doctor’ and a Specialist Plastic Surgeon here.

-*The term ‘cosmetic surgeon’ is not formally recognised as an official title by the Australian Health Practitioner Regulation Agency (AHPRA).
+*The term ‘cosmetic doctor’ is not formally recognised as an official title by the Australian Health Practitioner Regulation Agency (AHPRA).

 Return to In the Media